schr0841/schr0841/README.md

 - 🔭 I’m currently working on projects for medical data science and general machine learning
 - 🌱 The programming languages I use often are (mostly) Python, SQL (leetcode and hackerrank medium level) and ISLR-level R
 - 📫 How to reach me: schreitergregory@gmail.com
 - :point_down: The top 4 pinned projects are from the Data Visualization and Analytics Bootcamp at the University of Minnesota.
-The bottom two pinned repositories are work from the MS Analytics at Georgia Tech.
+The bottom two pinned repositories are the MS Analytics at Georgia Tech capstone project, and my in-progress work on the book "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow".

 <!--